g00nd0/cardSlayer/README.md

 [Demo](https://pages.git.generalassemb.ly/g00nd0/cardSlayer/)

 ### Objectives
-Eliminate all the ghosts and demons (Meaning reveal all card pairs)
+Eliminate all the ghosts and demons.
+(By revealing all card pairs)

 ### Gameplay
 1. You start with 100% health at the start of the game.
 You lose health every time you flip 2 non-matching cards.
 If your health reaches zero, you're dead.